hpcleuven/VscDocumentation/source/data/tier1data/clients/iron.rst

 iron is a Go-based client for interacting with Tier-1 Data (and other iRODS systems) that provides both a programmatic API and a command-line interface.
 This documentation covers the CLI usage for end users.

-Iron is a platform-independent command-line interface that provides reliable data transfer and serves as both an alternative iRODS client and a generic ManGO authentication tool.
+Iron is a platform-independent command-line interface that provides reliable data transfer and serves as both an alternative iRODS client and a generic Tier-1 Data authentication tool.
 Its built-in PAM interactive authentication eliminates the need for extra packages, making a single installation sufficient for all requirements.

 Installation